Holidoit Logo

 Lecco

-Another large city besides Como, Lecco lies at the tip of the eastern branch of the Lario and its name is inextricably linked to Manzoni's celebrated work, I Promessi Sposi (The Betrothed).
+Another major city besides Como, Lecco is located at the tip of the eastern branch of the Lario and its name è inextricably linked to Manzoni's celebrated work, I Promessi Sposi.
 Surrounded by rocky mountains, including the famous Resegone, Lecco offers visitors a delightful lakefront and a pleasant center.
-Definitely on the bucket list is a tour of the city's various Manzonian sites, such as Lucia's house in Olate and the village of Pescarenico.
+Definitely è a tour of the city's various Manzonian sites, such as the Lucia's house in Olate and the borgo di Pescarenico, should also be included on your list of things to do.

 The center of Lecco